 Clean your fish with some cold water.
 I do this right from my kitchen faucet.
 While it’s in your hands, make sure it isn’t slimy at all.
 If it is slimy, this could also indicate that it’s gone bad.

 Dry the Haddock

 When cooking, be sure to use enough water, but not so much that you dilute the ingredients.
-Patting the fish dry, or blotting with paper towels, can leave the food’s flavour behind.
+Patting the fish dry, or blotting it with paper towels, can leave the food’s flavor behind.